 4. Another study showed that by 8 years old, daycare or no daycare had no impact on allergy/asthma.

 How do we decide on daycare’s impact on allergic march when we still don’t know the cause?
 Based on the 4-part series, you’ll see that there is no one clear cause of eczema.
 If it’s the skin barrier, then you may decide to take care of your child yourself to make 100% sure that her skin is protected by moisturizing.
 If it’s the immune system, you may hope that sending your child to daycare will strengthen her immunity (though as you see above, there’s no conclusion).
+Moreover, eczema is a skin condition with multiple factors influencing the outcome, so it is hard to isolate a single cause to focus on.

 I know.. tough letting someone else take care of our eczema children, wondering if she scratches more, stresses more (which trigger more scratching) because someone else is taking care of them.